effector/nextjs-legacy/README.md

 **effector-next** requires `effector, effector-react` to be installed

+**@effector/babel-plugin** is necessary if you do not want to manually name the units

 ## Usage

 1. To load the initial state on the server, you must attach `withFork` wrapper to your `_document` component